 Funding applications for tuition fees, student loans & additional financial support

-If you applied through UCAS, this is when universities have to get back to you by.
+If you applied through UCAS by the application deadline, this is when universities have to get back to you by.

 You must accept or decline your offers by this date.